Pulverized Coal Fired Boilers

 - HVTS cladding has been proven best in class by world renowned EPRI, for high temperature sulfidation environments.

-- Hundreds of our customers use metal spray cladding can as an alternative to weld overlay to provide long-term protection saving both time and money.
+- Hundreds of our customers use metal spray cladding as an alternative to weld overlay to provide long-term protection saving both time and money.

 Fill the form below or contact one of our global locations to prevent expensive mechanical repair of your boiler.